Southridge Senior High football coach mourns player killed in hit-and-run; suspect bonds out

 Investigators said the driver of a 2018 Volkswagen Passat rammed into Rivera.

-The teen was pronouced dead at the scene, one week before his final homecoming game.
+The teen was pronounced dead at the scene, one week before his final homecoming game.

 The next day, police arrested Maria Rodriguez.
 They said the 23-year-old driver did not stop or call 911.